Rishitha30/report/README.md

 GPIO.input(pin_number)

-Creating an object for generating a square wave pwm_obj=GPIO.PWM(pin_number,frequency)
+Creating an object for generating a square wave

+pwm_obj=GPIO.PWM(pin_number,frequency)

 pwm_obj.start(duty_cycle)

 the signal remains low or high from 0 to that argument depending on duty cycle.

-To change the duty cycle pwm_obj.ChangeDutyCycle(argument)
+To change the duty cycle

+pwm_obj.ChangeDutyCycle(argument)

+**Using GUI interface**

+All the classes have to be imported from Tkinter library.

+from Tkinter import *

+An object of Tk() function should be created.

+Then ceate a canvas and any desired shapes can be drawn.